Welcome to my website. I am a PhD candidate at EPFL (Swiss Finance Institute).

 Venture Selection Via Machine Learning

 Standard machine learning algorithms can significantly improve the selection of successful startups.
-This improvement does not come at the expense of missing out on highly successful startups and is robust to forward-looking and selection bias.
+This improvement does not come at the expense of missing out on highly successful startups, and is robust to forward-looking and selection bias.
 I provide evidence that "AI-empowered" firms actively use these technologies, contributing to a decline in predictability and rationalizing the existence of these potential gains.

 Presentations: EPFL-UNIL PhD Workshop (2024), SFI Research Days (2024), 9th Annual Cambridge Conference on Alternative Finance (2024), World Finance Conference (2024)